iammadhukar/cdn_web/README.md

 4. Developer form - To add a new developer
 5. Developer List - To edit or delete any existing developer

-To save data and to authenticate user, using firebase cloude storege.
+To save data and to authenticate user, using firebase cloud storege.